 A big part of our conversation was about litter and trash.
 Cheri and Richard were both concerned about trash and illegal dumping in Tacoma and wanted to know my thoughts.
 I have heard concern about this across the district and I think keeping the city clean is one of the basic duties of our municipal government.

 I would like to see Tacoma really focus on keeping our city clean.
-I would like to see a renewed focus on litter pick-up, neighborhood clean-up, and a commit from our city to be the “cleanest city in the Puget Sound.”
+I would like to see a renewed focus on litter pick-up, neighborhood clean-up, and a commitment from our city to be the “cleanest city in the Puget Sound.”
 I think this is a great opportunity to build community and engagement and make our city just a little more safe, welcoming, and beautiful.

 Hopefully, many of you will get to join me soon in walking our neighborhoods and making Tacoma lovelier, one used coffee cup or plastic bag at a time.